lekoala/silverstripe-uuid/README.md

 Compatibility
 ==================
-Tested with 4.1 up to 4.4
+Tested with 4.4 and up

-Please use branch 3.x for ramsey/uuid

 Maintainer
 ==================